Stormwater Pollution Solutions

 - Use pesticides and fertilizers sparingly; avoid applying them before a rainstorm, and use organic, slow-release fertilizers.

 - Choose native plants and grasses.
-They require less water, fertilizer and pesticides.
+They require less water, fertilizer, and pesticides -- and they help support critical pollinators.

 - Use a commercial car wash that treats or recycles its wastewater or wash your car on a grass or gravel area so the water infiltrates into the ground.